 Most closets are built with a ceiling-mounted center light, which casts light throughout the space but creates dark or shadowed areas.
 Once you add a closet organization structure and all your clothing, shoes, and accessories to the space, the light from the ceiling-mounted fixture is interrupted, drastically increasing the number of shadows cast.
 For example, corners, shelves, and the space below waste level are often the darkest areas in a closet.
 Great closet lighting ideas start by assessing the organizational structure and what’s in the closets, and then identifying where the shadowed areas are and working to bring the best closet lighting to those areas.
 Without even realizing it, you might avoid or not fully utilize areas that lack good closet lighting, which means that exploring small closet lighting ideas to illuminate those darker areas could increase your usable square footage.
 When it comes to maximizing your closet and feeling good when you’re in it, talk with your designer about where you need closet lighting solutions the most.

 Once you and your designer have identified where you need closet lighting the most, consider what kind of light sources you’ll need.
-Depending on your closet lighting needs, there’s a variety of lighting options available.
+Depending on your closet lighting needs, there’s a variety of lighting ideas and options available.

 Your conventional, everyday lightbulb, incandescent lights are often used in light fixtures and lamps.
 Incandescent lights offer a uniform glow that can brighten up any space.